Unknown-2829/Unknown-2829/README.md

 ALL TOOLS DEVELOPED FOR EDUCATIONAL & RESEARCH PURPOSES MISUSE IS SOLE RESPONSIBILITY OF END USER
 ```

-The hammer isn't responsible for what you hit.
-The lockpick isn't responsible for what you unlock.
-The code isn't responsible for what you execute.

 - With great power comes great responsibility
 - Use tools ethically and within the law